Construction of Queensland railways

 In 1890 there were 11 separate systems being operated by Queensland Railways.
-The duplications of workshops and other facilities and the inability to transfer locomotives and rollingstock to meet shifting traffic demands between lines created problems.
+The duplications of workshops and other facilities and the inability to transfer locomotives and rolling stock to meet shifting traffic demands between lines created problems.

 The North Coast railway line, roughly following the coast, and three inland routes now provide the core of the state's rail network.
 Numerous branch lines, many since closed, once serviced remote areas and provided transport to local industries, particularly mining.

 History

 The pattern of early Queensland railway development was focused upon providing transport from inland areas to ports at the lowest possible cost.
 Coastal shipping provided adequate connections between the coastal communities and so priority was given to building railways which would facilitate development and immigration to the interior of the colony.
 This resulted in separate lines being constructed in isolation, rather than as extensions to a connected system.

 Sections

 The 11 sections (as at 1 May 1890) were: